howardisaacson/Intro-to-Astro2024/Week1_Unix_Python_Papers/how_to_read_scientific_papers.md

 ## Closely Reading Science Papers:

-For your assignment this week, please read the paper of the week thoroughly.
+For your assignment this week, please read the paper of the week thoroughly (Lee (2018). https://arxiv.org/abs/1804.08907).
 Try to observe the following note-taking strategy (or use something similar that works for you!):

 Highlight words you don't know in one color.
 Look up their definitions and write them down as in-text notes as you read.
 Highlight key ideas in another color.